Young Living has been offering 100% pure essential oils for decades…

 Well, they call it expansion.
 It’s more like replacement.

-In 2013 they wiped their entire executive team clean and started from scratch, claiming that they “discovered that not everyone had the same interest in the company or shared vision that Gary and I (owners) did.”
+In 2013 they wiped their entire executive team clean and started from scratch, claiming that not everyone had the same interest in the company or shared vision as Gary.

 It sounds a little shady and makes you wonder about stability, but after they replaced the team they experienced a huge uptick in growth, over 27% in 2013.